 The workers’ compensation system was established under the North Carolina Workers’ Compensation Act for the benefit of both injured workers and employers.
 It covers medical expenses and a portion of lost wages for injured workers, and protects employers of injured workers from civil lawsuits.
 It also provides death benefits to survivors of deceased workers.

 Most workplace injuries fall under the workers’ compensation system; however, there are some exceptions.

-At Riddle & Brantley, we handle a range of accident, injury, and disability matters, including workers’ compensation and personal injury claims.
+At Riddle & Brantley, we handle a range of accident, injury, and disability matters, including workers’ compensation and personal injury claims in Raleigh.
 We’re ready to help with your workplace injury claim.

 If an employer is guilty of willful misconduct or conduct substantially certain to cause injury or death, the resulting injuries may not be limited exclusively to workers’ compensation coverage.
 Intentional acts on the part of co-workers that cause injury may give rise to civil lawsuits as well.

 We have two N.C.
 State Bar-certified workers’ compensation specialists.
 Some of our attorneys have been listed among Super Lawyers®, named among the National Trial Lawyers Top 100 Trial Lawyers, and awarded membership in the Multi-Million Dollar Advocates Forum® and a Martindale-Hubbell® AV Preeminent® Rating.
 Additionally, our firm has won the prestigious Trial Lawyers Board of Regents 2014 Litigator Award.